nietaki/trax-online/README.md

 This will hopefully will turn into a Phoenix app that allows you to play [Trax](https://boardgamegeek.com/boardgame/748/trax) online with a friend.

+To run the umbrella project in dev mode run `mix phx.server`

 ## Project goals

 - get warmed up with Elixir after the holiday season ;)